cdbdev/debian/README.md

 ## Post-installation
 Do not boot into the Graphical environment just yet (if it is at all possible)!
 First switch to a non-graphical tty and follow the next steps and reboot afterwards.

-Before continuing, make sure the `sources.list` is complete like this:
+Before continuing, make sure the `/etc/apt/sources.list` is complete like this:
 ```
 deb http://deb.debian.org/debian buster main contrib non-free
 deb-src http://deb.debian.org/debian buster main contrib non-free